Section 9: Student Code of Conduct & Procedures

 a.
 Property Damage, either to an individual’s or the University’s property.

 b.
 Removing approved postings and/or Office of Student Life notices or bulletin boards.

 c.
 Littering, applying graffiti, and/or other behavior which threaten the cleanliness and appearance of the University.

 d.
 Use of fire equipment, including sprinklers, extinguishers, and/or hoses, in any manner for which it was not intended.

 e.
 Defenestration: throwing objects outside of window or from balcony or roof.

-5. Violation of policies as described in the Student Handbook, the Course Catalog, the UArts Housing Agreement and all other rules governing University facilities, programs and services including, but not limited to the following;
+5. Violation of policies as described in the Student Handbook, the Course Catalogue, the UArts Housing Agreement and all other rules governing University facilities, programs and services including, but not limited to the following;

 a.
 Violation of Student Life policies (see Residential Living policies section)